Ingemark/pbxis/README.md

 ## Feature highlights

-* provides a stream of interesting Asterisk events through an easily accessible API;
+* provides a stream of interesting events through an easily accessible API;

+* raw AMI events are distilled into a model that minimizes client-side processing;

 * supports both synchronous (blocking) and asynchronous (callback-based) reception of events;